JuliaParallel/Hwloc.jl/README.md

 ```

 Often, one only wants an overview of the topology, omitting details.
-The function `Hwloc.info` does this, similar to the output of the
+The function `Hwloc.getinfo` does this, similar to the output of the
 `hwloc-info` program.

 ```
 import Hwloc
 topology = Hwloc.topology_load()
-summary = Hwloc.info(topology)
+summary = Hwloc.getinfo(topology)
 println("Machine overview:")
 for obj in summary
     obj_type = obj[1]